KiengPhyl/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-0-alias => Create a script that creates an alias name: ls Value: rm *
+0 - alias => Create a script that creates an alias name: l Value: rm *